trinhxuanminh/AdMobManager/README.md

 - defaultData: The data of the default json string in the application, it is used when the remote cannot be loaded.

 ### 2. Control
+#### state
+Status of consent.
+- `unknow`: Consent has not been requested, do not call show splash in this state.
+- `allow`: Agreed.
+Call to load ads in this state.
+- `reject`: Denied.

 #### status()
 This function returns the value _**true/false**_ indicating whether the ad is allowed to show.
 You can call it to make UI changes, logic in your code.
 - Returns _**nil**_ when registration is not successful or there is no ad with the corresponding name.